AndersNYC/intro_net_analysis/README.md

-# README.md
+# Introduction

 This workshop was created based on some resources available online.
-I've linked them all on the Resources section CREATE A LINK HERE.
+I've linked them all on the [Resources section](7_resources.md).
 I strongly suggest that you read those after this workshop to advance your knowledge on network analysis with Python.
 I want to make a special mention to the excellent blog [The Programming Historian](https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python) from which I borrowed many examples and explanations.

 By the end of this workshop, participants will: